ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Last React Project Setup You’ll Ever Need (Part I) - <a href="https://medium.com/@bharath0292/the-last-react-project-setup-youll-ever-need-part-i-91b05df20333?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Struggling with JWT Expiry?
+Here’s a Secure and Scalable Fix - <a href="https://medium.com/@kkduniya/struggling-with-jwt-expiry-heres-a-secure-and-scalable-fix-9b277a23e7a2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharath`**
+✍️ **posted by `kkduniya  solutions`**

-<blockquote>Setting up React projects from scratch is painful.
-Here’s my “God Mode” starter template with Vite + TS that’ll save your setup time. 🚀🚀
+<blockquote>JWT (JSON Web Tokens) are everywhere these days.
+They’re fast, stateless, and simple.
+But if you’ve ever worked on user login or auth…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Vue.js vs React: A Detailed Comparison for Modern Web Developers - <a href="https://medium.com/@aman2833617/vue-js-vs-react-a-detailed-comparison-for-modern-web-developers-e51d6ca46eb8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Senior JavaScript Interview Questions Part 3–2025 Edition - <a href="https://medium.com/@javaScriptwithvinay/senior-javascript-interview-questions-part-3-2025-edition-c95fbd45e18a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Upadhyay`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>If you’re stepping into the world of frontend development or planning your next web application, one of the most common dilemmas you’ll…
+<blockquote>Tackle These Elite JS Challenges for Dominating Your Interview
 Continue reading on Medium »</blockquote>

 <h3>3.
-React State Management: Context API and the New use() API Explained - <a href="https://levelup.gitconnected.com/react-state-management-context-api-and-the-new-use-api-explained-e583eeba1090?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Reconciliation: From Stack to Fiber — What Changed and Why It Matters - <a href="https://medium.com/write-a-catalyst/react-reconciliation-from-stack-to-fiber-what-changed-and-why-it-matters-8dfd65be2c79?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hayk Simonyan`**
+✍️ **posted by `Darshana Khichi`**

-<blockquote>Learn how to use React’s Context API to manage and share state across multiple components without prop drilling.
+<blockquote>If you’ve been working with React for a while or are just diving into its internals, you’ve probably heard about React Fiber — the new…
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Write A Catalyst »</blockquote>

 <h3>4.
-How to Start Learning React JS: A Beginner’s Guide - <a href="https://medium.com/@ibadkhansherani/how-to-start-learning-react-js-a-beginners-guide-4969028b2df6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Website Builders 2025: React vs WordPress vs Webflow Compared - <a href="https://medium.com/@Veduis/best-website-builders-2025-react-vs-wordpress-vs-webflow-compared-ed2678c2b637?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ibad Khan Sherani`**
+✍️ **posted by `Veduis`**

-<blockquote>Started with confusion, ended with confidence.
-Here’s how I learned React JS step by step — with free tools and real tips.
+<blockquote>Best Website Builders 2025: React vs WordPress vs Webflow Compared
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Build a Theme Switcher with useContext + Zustand - <a href="https://imrankhani.medium.com/how-to-build-a-theme-switcher-with-usecontext-zustand-50797ff41886?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering the Spread Operator in React.js & React Native   - <a href="https://medium.com/@theNewGenCoder/mastering-the-spread-operator-in-react-js-react-native-2de563ea8c75?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Khan`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>In 2025, managing themes in a React app should be simple, scalable, and easily extendable.
-In this guide, I’ll show you how to build a…
+<blockquote>A Comprehensive Guide 🍀
 Continue reading on Medium »</blockquote>

+<h3>6.
+Here’s the Only Way That Worked for Me to Level Up as a Frontend Developer - <a href="https://medium.com/@belal25dif/heres-the-only-way-that-worked-for-me-to-level-up-as-a-frontend-developer-5a0a422f68a0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Belal Dif`**

+<blockquote>Like many developers, I struggled for a long time trying to “level up” my frontend skills.
+I followed countless courses, watched endless…
+Continue reading on Medium »</blockquote>

+<h3>7.
+App Router vs Pages Router in Next.js, Why I Finally Made the Switch - <a href="https://medium.com/@tanziribneali/app-router-vs-pages-router-in-next-js-why-i-finally-made-the-switch-b704a97b2be0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tanziribneali`**

+<blockquote>After publishing my last post about what’s new in Next.js
+Continue reading on Medium »</blockquote>

+<h3>8.
+React vs Angular: Choose the Right to Uplift Your User Experience - <a href="https://medium.com/@chirag.dave/react-vs-angular-choose-the-right-to-uplift-your-user-experience-cc0e3638453e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chirag Dave`**

+<blockquote>In today’s digital era, choosing the right front-end framework is critical to delivering seamless user experiences.
+Businesses aiming to…
+Continue reading on Medium »</blockquote>

+<h3>9.
+What They Don’t Teach You About React: Building Everything From the Ground Up - <a href="https://medium.com/@skyshots/what-they-dont-teach-you-about-react-building-everything-from-the-ground-up-b6ee2d4883b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `sky`**

+<blockquote>Say goodbye to Create React App and Vite and discover the power of building your own toolchain using Webpack, Babel, Tailwind, and MUI.
+Continue reading on Medium »</blockquote>

+<h3>10.
+A Comprehensive Guide to using GraphQL with React Native - <a href="https://javascript.plainenglish.io/a-comprehensive-guide-to-using-graphql-with-react-native-aa7a3855c1a0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rasleen Kaur`**

+<blockquote>Practical Implementation of writing queries using Countries API
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+Mastering Next.js Module Federation: 5 Essential Practices - <a href="https://medium.com/@dilipmuthuraju/mastering-next-js-module-federation-5-essential-practices-9b9c5673b7bc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dilip Uthiriaraj`**

+<blockquote>Next.js, while renowned for its server-side rendering (SSR) and static site generation capabilities, can truly shine in complex, scalable…
+Continue reading on Medium »</blockquote>

-Next.js with AWS S3: How to Upload and Serve Files Like a Pro - <a href="https://javascript.plainenglish.io/next-js-with-aws-s3-how-to-upload-and-serve-files-like-a-pro-4eee746de6e5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Authentication in Next.js with NextAuth.js: Setup, JWT, and Sessions - <a href="https://javascript.plainenglish.io/authentication-in-next-js-with-nextauth-js-setup-jwt-and-sessions-7ad58fd83141?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Utsav Desai`**

-<blockquote>Learn how to use Next.js with AWS S3 to upload, serve, and secure files efficiently.
-A complete guide for scalable, production-ready file…
+<blockquote>Learn how to set up secure authentication in Next.js using NextAuth.js with JWT, sessions, and custom providers.
+A complete guide for…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-Next.js — next.config.js (parte III):Optimización de recursos y caché, y Ecosistema, herramientas - <a href="https://mauriciogc.medium.com/next-js-next-config-js-parte-iii-optimizaci%C3%B3n-de-recursos-y-cach%C3%A9-y-ecosistema-herramientas-99a755d04307?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mauricio Garcia`**

-<blockquote>Optimización de recursos y caché Ecosistema, herramientas y compiladores
-Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js — next.config.js (parte II): Configuraciones básicas, de entorno y avanzadas - <a href="https://mauriciogc.medium.com/next-js-next-config-js-parte-ii-configuraciones-b%C3%A1sicas-de-entorno-y-avanzadas-9d0f91e17ee5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Dynamic Routes Work in Next.js (and Why They Matter in Web Apps) - <a href="https://medium.com/x-periment-asteroid/how-dynamic-routes-work-in-next-js-and-why-they-matter-in-web-apps-3471d3e90a67?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Bits Kingdom`**

+<blockquote>Chapter 2: A guide to URLs that think for themselves
+Continue reading on X-periment Asteroid »</blockquote>

+<h3>4.
+Reimagining My Developer Portfolio with Liquid Glass UI Inspired by WWDC 2026 - <a href="https://medium.com/@mohdfaheemct/reimagining-my-developer-portfolio-with-liquid-glass-ui-inspired-by-wwdc-2026-2f3aa22ad8d9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mauricio Garcia`**
+✍️ **posted by `Mohammed Faheem`**

-<blockquote>Configuraciones básicas y de entorno Configuraciones avanzadas
+<blockquote>In the spirit of pushing boundaries and blending aesthetics with function, I recently rebuilt my developer portfolio from the ground up…
 Continue reading on Medium »</blockquote>

-<h3>4. ⛵Build a Collaborative App with Real-Time Comments & @Mentions Using Velt, Clerk Auth, Prisma &… - <a href="https://levelup.gitconnected.com/build-a-collaborative-app-with-real-time-comments-mentions-using-velt-clerk-auth-prisma-25c24a8e90f9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Ånand`**

-<blockquote>Step-by-Step Guide to Implement Real-Time Comments & @Mentions Using Velt, Clerk Auth, Prisma & Radix UI
-Continue reading on Level Up Coding »</blockquote>

 <h3>5.
-Supercharging React Apps: Strategic Hydration for Lightning-Fast Performance - <a href="https://medium.com/devmap/supercharging-react-apps-strategic-hydration-for-lightning-fast-performance-fc8d183dc281?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Next.js App Feels Laggy?
+Here’s How I Made Mine 10x Faster — No BS! - <a href="https://er-raj-aryan.medium.com/your-next-js-app-feels-laggy-heres-how-i-made-mine-10x-faster-no-bs-5aa4c82bc066?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yash Maheshwari`**
+✍️ **posted by `Er Raj Aryan`**

-<blockquote>How Modular Rendering and Adaptive Hydration are redefining SSR performance in React and Next.js
+<blockquote>✨ If your Next.js app looks modern but feels slow… users will bounce before the hero section loads.
+Let’s fix that.
-Continue reading on Devmap »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Building Frontend Component Architecture with Atomic Design Pattern - <a href="https://medium.com/@oyunmoyun247/building-frontend-component-architecture-with-atomic-design-pattern-0ebadd16f3bf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+App Router vs Pages Router in Next.js, Why I Finally Made the Switch - <a href="https://medium.com/@tanziribneali/app-router-vs-pages-router-in-next-js-why-i-finally-made-the-switch-b704a97b2be0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ömer Faruk Işık`**
+✍️ **posted by `Tanziribneali`**

-<blockquote>Hello folks.
-In this article, I’ll be share you what is atomic design architecture and how to use this approach in Web frontend…
+<blockquote>After publishing my last post about what’s new in Next.js
 Continue reading on Medium »</blockquote>

 <h3>7.
-Judul: Pengalaman Mengintegrasikan Xendit Payment Gateway ke Website POS Pribadi dengan Next.js - <a href="https://medium.com/@ablahum/judul-pengalaman-mengintegrasikan-xendit-payment-gateway-ke-website-pos-pribadi-dengan-next-js-cc739ef506ac?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Add Authentication to Your Next.js App with Clerk: A Step-by-Step Guide - <a href="https://medium.com/@ashiqrahman55/how-to-add-authentication-to-your-next-js-app-with-clerk-a-step-by-step-guide-fcba9221c3a2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tama`**
+✍️ **posted by `Ashiqrahman`**

-<blockquote>Beberapa bulan lalu, saya memutuskan untuk membuat sebuah personal project berupa aplikasi point of sales (POS) berbasis website.
-Selain…
+<blockquote>Clerk is a modern user authentication and user management service designed to simplify adding secure sign-in, sign-up, and user profile…
 Continue reading on Medium »</blockquote>

 <br/>